in Smithtown, NY

 Most women find they have more clothing and bra options after breast reduction.
 Wear well-fitting, supportive bras, as sagging will occur faster if your breasts are not adequately supported.

 What are the potential risks associated with breast reduction surgery?

 Although breast reduction is safe and long-term complications are rare, they are still possible.
 Some of these complications may include:

 - Poor wound healing

-You can reduce your chances of these by following all of Dr. Pincus’ pre- and post-operative instructions.
+You can reduce your risks by following all of Dr. Pincus’ pre and post-operative instructions.